RoyalFlyBy/PornHubDownloader/README.md

 Alternatively, if you don't want to type in your username and or password each time u can set the `PHDL_USERNAME` `PHDL_PASSWORD` environment variables.
 Keep in mind the program will not always actually login since it actually keeps an active session after logging in.

+Finally, the program is able to self-check for updates.
+Run this command: `./pornhubdownloader -version`, it will print it's current version and if there's a new version it will state it as well.

 #### For developers
 You can access program-friendly downloader updates by adding a ```-daemon``` flag, this will cause the program to print JSON which you could parse and build a UI with.